poppy-project/poppy-docs/en/getting-started/program-the-robot.md

 ```

 <!-- Note: "Notebook documents" or “notebooks”, all lower case -->
 We are also big fan of the [Jupyter Project](http://jupyter.org) and notebooks.
 Notebooks are documents which contain both Python code and rich text elements like equations, pictures, videos.
 They can be edited from the Jupyter Web interface which allow users to program Poppy robots directly from a website hosted on the robot computer.
-We really think that this is an extremely powerful tool permitting the creation and sharing of live code, results visualizations and explanatory text combined in a single document.
+We think that this is a powerful tool permitting the creation and sharing of live code, results visualizations and explanatory text combined in a single document.

  <img src="../img/logo/jupyter.png" alt="Jupyter Logo" width="100">

-Most of the tutorials, experiments or pedagogical activities that we and the community develop are available as [notebooks](../programming/notebooks.md).
+Most of the tutorials, experiments or pedagogical activities that we and the community develop are available as notebooks.

 ![Notebook example](../img/notebook-example.png)

-An update gallery of notebooks can be found [here](../programming/notebooks.md).
+> **Info** An updated gallery of notebooks can be found [here](../programming/notebooks.md).
+Contribtions welcomed!

 ### Through the REST API